wolfSSL/wolfTPM/README.md

 Each hierarchy has their own manufacture generated seed.

-The arguments used on TPM2_Create or TPM2_CreatePrimary create a template, which is fed into a KDF to produce the same key based hierarchy used.
+The arguments used on `TPM2_Create` or `TPM2_CreatePrimary` create a template, which is fed into a KDF to produce the same key based hierarchy used.
 The key generated is the same each time; even after reboot.
 The generation of a new RSA 2048 bit key takes about 15 seconds.
-Typically these are created and then stored in NV using TPM2_EvictControl.
+Typically these are created and then stored in NV using `TPM2_EvictControl`.
 Each TPM generates their own keys uniquely based on the seed.

-There is also an Ephemeral hierarchy (TPM_RH_NULL), which can be used to create ephemeral keys.
+There is also an Ephemeral hierarchy (`TPM_RH_NULL`), which can be used to create ephemeral keys.

 ### Platform Configuration Registers (PCRs)

 Contains hash digests for SHA-1 and SHA-256 with an index 0-23.
+These hash digests can be extended to prove the integrity of a boot sequence (secure boot).

 ### Terminology